SCAlabUnical/BERT-XDD/README.md

 *Belcastro, L., Cantini, R., Marozzo, F., Talia, D., & Trunfio, P. (2024).
 Detecting mental disorder on social media: a ChatGPT-augmented explainable approach. arXiv preprint arXiv:2401.17477.*

 ## Reproducibility
 This repository hosts all the code (Jupyter notebooks) and data necessary for reproducing experiments.
-The dataset utilized, originally provided by *Rafał Poświata et al.*, is included within this repository and can also be accessed at the following link: https://github.com/rafalposwiata/depression-detection-lt-edi-2022
+The dataset utilized (included within this repository) was originally provided by *Rafał Poświata et al.*, and can also be accessed at the following link: https://github.com/rafalposwiata/depression-detection-lt-edi-2022